justicephysics/humanos2.0/challenges.md

 - **Open for:** Economists, philanthropists, policy makers, open‑source advocates.

 ### C. Bridging the gap between theory and prototype
-- **Problem:** The Virtual Nalanda provides the theory and specification; there is no dedicated lab or team yet to build the first terrestrial prototype.
+- **Problem:** The Justice Physics Nalanda provides the theory and specification; there is no dedicated lab or team yet to build the first terrestrial prototype.
 - **Why it matters:** A single working prototype (even a small one) would prove the thermal and performance claims and unlock larger investment.
 - **Open for:** University labs, independent research groups, startup founders.